Joel-Saylor/dzg/readme.md

 ### Misc

 This app has an anonymous analytics dashboard at https://app.piratepx.com/m1ZeTXWu1pbyAc2HSp5xDKz-0NZEEFCvX_zpm1k3ENtX3nSCoprCbymaxSFvaBJ4
-- identifiers with "-" are page visits by users
+- identifiers with "-" in them or starts with "frontend:" are page visits by users
 - identifiers with "_" are from the backend

 All credentials should have been shared by email to joel.